edap/ofxRaycaster/README.md

 #### intersectsSphere

 It checks for the intersection between a ray and a sphere.
+See `example-3D`.

 ```cpp
 bool intersectsSphere(const glm::vec3 & _center, const float & _radius, glm::vec3& _position, glm::vec3 & _normal)